antmendoza/101-bcp/extra_exercises/src/main/java/io/temporal/exercise1/activityretry/README.md

 ```

+## Running the code

-### Make sure Temporal Server is running locally
+### Start Temporal Cluster locally
 - https://docs.temporal.io/application-development/foundations#run-a-development-server

-### run Starter.java (send request/start workflow)
+### Start Starter.java
+This program send a request to the server to schedule the workflow execution

-### run WorkerProcess.java (worker executes our code)
+### Start WorkerProcess.java
+This program, worker, start listening in a specific taskqueue and accepting task from the server.

+### Expected output
-The activity will fail four times, after forth attend will success.
+The activity will fail four times, and will success after the forth attend.
-By default, activity execution will retry until it eventually success.
-You can customize this behaviour.